 Inspired by the Liturgy of Evening Prayer, also known as Evensong, Stained Glass Vespers is a multi-sensory event celebrating the intersection of art and faith, exploring worship as an art-based inquiry.

-The event is free, open to the public, and designed to be accessible to people of all ages and backgrounds.
+The event is free and open to the public, but we are asking for registration for reception purposes and designed to be accessible to people of all ages and backgrounds.

 About the Artists: